blabla1337/skf-flask/skf/markdown/knowledge_base/10-knowledge_base--External_DTD_parsing--.md

 ## Solution:

-Disable the XML DTD parsing.
+Disable the XML DTD (Document Type Definition) parsing.
 This can be set when initiating the XML parser.